 - Antiques & collectibles like early-issue comics, rare baseball cards, vintage toys

-- Musical instruments like violins, trumpets, flutes, and clarinets
+- Musical instruments like violins, trumpets, flutes, and guitars

 - Sporting goods and accessories like golf clubs, baseball bats, tennis rackets